Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-Tanzania.md

 A quiet final stop before crossing into Kenya and a good way to slightly break the trip.
 To sleep, either: In Bagamoyo, back to Dar, or in Tanga, a bit more north.

-What did I do?
-I don't know...
-I relapsed a bit and the blur started again.

 ---
 Comments?